 Listen to the More Recipes About Music & Food Spotify Playlist

 The first three Foreigner albums played major roles in the soundtrack for my midwest high school years.
 I was that guy with a Rally Sport Camaro, windows down, driving along the streets of Flint, MI singing “Cold As Ice” off-key and not giving a single fuck.
+I’m fairly sure I saw them live at least twice.
+I might have even bought the tour t-shirts.
+Honestly, my high school years are a bit fuzzy because, well, the ’70s.
 I have a preference for their self-titled debut, but there are a couple of decent tracks on their second and third releases.
 “Dirty White Boy” is my favorite Head Games track and honestly after this album Foreigner was kinda dead to me.
 I mean, come on, “JUKEBOX HERO”!!??!!
 Are you fricking kidding me?

 This is a sandwich 6 years in the making.

-When I first started work on this sandwich, I chose to go with a traditional Cajun-style rub, specifically the Born On The Bayou rub from The Cha Cha Hut Cookbook.
-That rub started out with a base of Old Bay seasoning jacked up with spices and aromatics.
-As I was looking to sell that rub at the Hut, I came up with my own version of Old Bay for the base.
-That resulted in a great and original rub that also has WAY too many ingredients.
-So, I opted to return to the original Hut “Cajun” rub and in keeping with the Foreigner theme here now call it Hot Blooded (Chicken & Sea) Seasoning.
-(Yep – that may be one of my most labored music food puns.)
+The rub for this recipe is a version of a Cajun rub I made at the Cha Cha Hut and, in keeping with the Foreigner theme here, I call it Hot Blooded (Chicken & Sea) Seasoning.
+(Yes, that may be one of my most labored music food puns.)
 As the name suggests, it’s a perfect seasoning for poultry and seafood.
 It is definitely not a traditional Cajun blackened-style seasoning, but it will get you a nice char and a bit of heat.

 As the chicken will be roasting in the oven, you’ll not have the usual weaponized seasoning issues that can occur with blackened Cajun cooking.
 This chicken is also perfectly suited to the grill if you have that option.
-Use direct heat to crisp the skin then move to indirect heat to finish roasting.
+Use direct heat to crisp the thigh skin or sear the breast then move to indirect heat to finish roasting.

 DIRTY RICE BOY